GeekyAnts/nativebase-docs/docs/3.0.x/migration/button.md

+---
+id: button
+title: Button
+---

 Migrating [`Button`](/button) to v3 will provide a lot more **design**, **size**, **color** and **customisation** options.

 ## Overview

 Migrating Button components can broadly described in these points:

-- No need to wrap you text inside `Text` component anymore.
+- No need to wrap your text inside `Text` component anymore.
 - `isDisabled` prop can be used to disable the button.
 - Icons in Button:
   `leftIcon` and `rightIcon` are the new alternative to iconLeft and iconRight respectively and they accept **tsx.Element**.